- Many customers have complained that they can't use obfuscated servers on NordVPN.

-One such VPN that we wholeheartedly recommend is Surfshark.
+One such VPN that we wholeheartedly recommend is Private Internet Access.

-Not only can Surfshark mask VPN traffic with its Camouflage Mode (which is essentially the same thing as obfuscated servers), but it also has GPS spoofing.
+Not only can it mask VPN traffic with its Multi-Hop (which is essentially the same thing as obfuscated servers), but it also has GPS spoofing.

-- Native Camouflage Mode on all servers while using OpenVPN
+- Native Multi Hope on all servers while using OpenVPN

 - Zero-logging policy